ZTV2-DevTeam/backend/docs/EMAIL_NOTIFICATIONS.md

 **When emails are sent:**
 - New assignment created → Emails sent to all assigned users
 - Assignment updated with user changes → Separate emails for added/removed users
-- Assignment finalized → Confirmation emails sent to all assigned users
+- **Assignment status changed from Piszkozat to Kész → "Beosztás véglegesítve" emails sent to all assigned users**

 **Email content includes:**
-- Assignment type (new assignment, modification, removal)
+- Assignment type (new assignment, modification, removal, finalization)
 - Filming session details (name, description, date, time, location)
 - Contact person information (if available)
 - Professional formatting with color-coded headers

+**Special Email Types:**
+- **Beosztás véglegesítve**: Sent specifically when a Beosztás status changes from `kesz=False` (Piszkozat) to `kesz=True` (Kész).
+This confirms that the assignment is finalized and participation is mandatory.

 ## SMTP Protection